ice987987/ioBroker.wiserbyfeller/README.md

 43. Restart ioBroker.wiserbyfeller adapter in the instance tab.
 44. In the objects tab `wiserbyfeller.0.jobs.[ID]` should now an Object appear which can be toggeled `true` / `false` with the two scene SmartButtons

+## How to report issues and feature requests

+-   For issues please use [GitHub issues](https://github.com/ice987987/ioBroker.wiserbyfeller/issues/new/choose) -> "Bug report" and fill in the form.

+    Set the adapter to debug log mode (Instances -> Expert mode -> Column Log level).
+Get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
+Check that there are no personal information before you publish your log.

+-   For feature requests
+    Please use [GitHub issues](https://github.com/ice987987/ioBroker.wiserbyfeller/issues/new/choose) -> "Feature request" and fill in the form.

 ## Changelog

 <!-- ### __WORK IN PROGRESS__ -->